 Start at the beginning and think about the A, B, C’s: appellations, blend and color.

-It looks complicated, until you cut it down to size.
-It just means the appellation (area) where the grapes come from (origin) has strict regulations (it’s controlled).
+It means the appellation (area) where the grapes come from (origin) has strict regulations (it’s controlled).
 These controls result in better grape growing and winemaking practices.
 AOC is the highest level that a French wine can obtain, and represents not only a geographic origin, but a high standard of quality.

 AOC wines always have a vintage year on the label, either on the front or back, designating that the wine was made only with grapes harvested in the autumn of that year.

-Let’s step back a moment to discuss quality.
-In France, if AOC wines are at the top of the hierarchy, it helps to compare with the different quality levels.
-The first level is made up of vins de table or table wines.
+In France, if AOC wines are at the top of the hierarchy, it helps to know a little more about the other quality levels.
+The first level is vins de table or table wines.
 The grapes for these wines can come from anywhere in the country – these are simple, fruity wines.
-Above these are the vins de pays, which are, again, simple wines, but bearing some general taste attributes from a certain region within France.
+Next are vins de pays, which are, again, simple wines, but bearing some general taste attributes from a certain region within France.
 The region’s name will appear on the wine label.

-Now, for the “B” component of our ABCs, or the blend.
-It is not typically mentioned on the front label, and appearing more and more often on the back, but all wines in Bordeaux are made using just a few grape varietals, with Merlot at the top of the list for reds (especially on the Right Bank), followed by Cabernet Sauvignon (more on the Left Bank) and Cabernet Franc.
-Each grape varietal brings something to the mix and complements the others.
-Bordeaux winemakers can choose among these official grape varietals (see “Varietals & Blends” under “Bordeaux Wines 101”) to produce their own unique blend, their own style of wine.
+The blend of grape varieties is not typically mentioned on the front label, and appearing more and more often on the back, but most wines in Bordeaux are made using a blend of grape varietals, with Merlot at the top of the list for reds (especially on the Right Bank), followed by Cabernet Sauvignon (more on the Left Bank) and Cabernet Franc.
+Each grape variety brings something to the mix and complements the others.
+Bordeaux winemakers can choose among these official grape varieties (see “Varieties & Blends” under “Bordeaux Wines 101”) to produce their own unique blend, their own style of wine.
 The blend may vary in different vintages, as the objective is to create a wine in perfect balance in its taste, texture or “mouth feel” and acidity.
-There are a few single-varietal wines being produced in the region today, using Merlot, Sauvignon Blanc or Malbec, for example, but in general, Bordeaux and Bordeaux Supérieur wines are blends of two or three, sometimes four varietals.
+There are a some single-varietal wines being produced in the region today, using Merlot, Sauvignon Blanc or Malbec, for example, but in general, Bordeaux and Bordeaux Supérieur wines are blends of two or three, sometimes four varieties.